webis-de/small-text/README.md

 Several pre-implemented Query Strategies, Initialization Strategies, and Stopping Critera are provided, which can be easily mixed and matched to build active learning experiments or applications.

-**What is Active Learning?**
-[Active Learning](https://small-text.readthedocs.io/en/latest/active_learning.html) allows you to efficiently label training data in a small data scenario.

 ## Features

 - Provides unified interfaces for Active Learning so that you can